Linaro/lava/doc/v2/growing_your_lab.rst

 remote location by connecting the boards to one or more worker(s) in the same location.

-If the master is behind a firewall, the ZMQ ports will need to be open.
+If the master is behind a firewall, the HTTP/HTTPS ports will need to be open.

 .. seealso:: :ref:`publishing_events`